John-A-Chen/CycloidialStudy/README.md

 # Cycloidal Drive Maker (SolidWorks)

 ## Overview
 This repository documents the design and development of a **cycloidal drive reduction mechanism** intended for compact, high-torque robotic and mechatronic applications.
+This is not a new field, but I found it cool so I wanted to make my own stuff by drawing from several existing repositories for inspiration.

 The project focuses on **parametric CAD modelling in SolidWorks**, manufacturing-aware design, and clear engineering documentation rather than a single fixed geometry.
+Most existing tools are for other CAD softwares, so I wanted to see if there could be a better method for SolidWorks.

 The aim is to provide a **well-engineered reference cycloidal drive**, suitable for learning, modification, and integration into custom actuators or robotic joints.